-A collective groan echoed across the internet a couple of years ago when Apple announced that it was dropping ye olde 3.5mm headphone socket from the iPhone 7 - and, of course, from all subsequent iPhone models, including the new iPhone XS, XS Max and XR released in 2018.
+A collective groan echoed across the internet when Apple announced that it was dropping ye olde 3.5mm headphone socket from the iPhone 7 - and, of course, from all subsequent iPhone models, including the new iPhone 11, 11 Pro and 11 Pro Max released in 2019.
 The reason for this was simple - getting rid of the 3.5mm connector allowed Apple to reduce the weight and the thickness of the new iPhones even further - but that still left millions of iPhone users with a serious headphone headache.

 All new iPhones do still include a set of Apple's little white EarPods, just as they have always done - but those EarPods now have a Lightning connector for plugging into the iPhone, rather than the old 3.5mm audio connector.
 But, of course, the cheap little EarPods don't provide very good sound quality, which is why so many people still prefer to buy better headphones from other manufacturers for listening to their music.

 Apple would really like everyone to opt for Bluetooth wireless headphones, such as its own AirPods, but the compression techniques used by Bluetooth mean that wireless headphones still can't match the audio quality provided by conventional wired headphones (especially as Apple doesn't support the high-quality AptX version of Bluetooth on iOS devices).